fmaclen/julia-sanfrancisco/README.md

 ### Development

-To run the game locally, clone the repository and run:
+To run the development environment locally:

+- Clone the repository.
+- Copy `.env.example` and rename it to `.env`.
+- Then run:

 ```bash
 npm install